malramsay64/phd-thesis/05_Crystal_Melting/thermodynamics.md

 ## Spinodal temperature {#sec:spinodal}

-In @sec:supercooled_liquids it was discussed that a liquid can exist as a metastable state below the melting point giving a supercooled liquid.
-The same phenomenon is also true of the crystal above the melting point.
 At some temperature above the melting point, the crystal is no longer metastable, spontaneously melting to form the liquid.